Help during the summer holidays

 Employees have a statutory entitlement to 5.6 weeks paid annual leave per year.
 Part-time workers must have the same entitlement as their full-time colleagues.
 This will be the pro-rata amount of the 28 days full time equivalent.

-You must give your employer notice of twice as many days in advance of the first day proposed for leave as the number of days proposed in total; for example, 10 days’ notice for 5 days’ leave.
-However, as many parents may want to have leave at the same time, it is best to ask well in advance.
+In order to take annual leave, you need to give your employer notice of the leave you intend to take.
+This notice needs to be at least twice the amount of the intended leave; for example, you need to give 10 days’ notice to take 5 days’ leave.
+However, as many parents may want to take leave during the school holidays, it is best to ask well in advance.

-Employers can restrict the length or timing of annual leave as long as they give you sufficient notice, equal to the length of the proposed leave.
+Employers can restrict the length or timing of annual leave as long as they give you sufficient notice.
+This notice needs to be at least as long as the length of the proposed leave; for example if you want to take a week’s leave, then your employer needs to give you at least a week’s notice.

 Parental Leave